thadclay/catapult/README.md

 ## Technologies Used

 node >= 16.16.0.
-I've use ES6 modules in my nodejs code.
+I use ES6 modules in my nodejs code.
 It makes context switching between frontend code and server side code easier for me.

 ## Dependicies
 axios for http requests